Currently CAST AI supports only kOps clusters running on AWS.

 Follow the instruction in the pop-up window to create and use AWS

 That’s it!
 Your cluster is onboarded.
-Now you can enable optimization policies to keep your cluster configuration optimal.
+Now you can enable CAST AI Autoscaler to keep your cluster configuration optimal.

 Actions performed by the onboarding script¶